austriapro/ebinterface-ubl-mapping/README.md

 Author: Philip Helger

 The reason why this project is not in the [ebinterface-mappings](https://github.com/austriapro/ebinterface-mappings) project is the totally different software stack used and the requirement of this project to be published on Maven central.
-Since v4.5.0 the Maven group ID changed to `at.austriapro` - before that, the group ID was "com.helger".

 # Building

-To build the project you need at least Java 11 (or newer) and Apache Maven 3.x.
+To build the project you need at least Java 17 (or newer) and Apache Maven 3.x.
 Build is quite easy: call `mvn clean install` in this directory and the final result will be in the `target` directory.
 Additionally Eclipse project files for the latest Eclipse version are contained.

+Versions prior to v6 use Java 11 as the baseline.
 Versions prior to v5 use Java 1.8 as the baseline.

 # Maven usage